Pesto Bolognese Lasagna.

 1. Heat the olive oil in a large soup pot over medium heat.
 When the oil shimmers, add the onion and season with salt and pepper.
 Cook 5 minutes or until the onion is fragrant and beginning to caramelize.
 Add the bell pepper, garlic, sausage, and beef, brown all over, breaking up the meat as you go, about 10 minutes.

-2. Add the tomatoes, tomato paste, oregano, bay leaves, milk, and 2 cups of water.
+2. Add the tomatoes, tomato paste, oregano, bay leaves, milk, and 1 cup of water.
 Season with salt and pepper.
 Stir to combine.
 Cook over medium for 30 minutes, until the sauce has thickened slightly.
 Or cook, covered, for up to 3 hours over low heat, stirring occasionally.
 The longer you can cook, the more flavorful.
 Remove the bay leaves and discard.
+If your sauce seems thick, add 1/2 cup additional water to thin.

 4. In a medium bowl combine the ricotta and pesto.